NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1HepMCHeavyIon.md

 Collisions with a diffractively excited projectile nucleon.

-The number of single diffractive nucleon-nucleon collisions where the projectile nucleon is excited. <a href="http://example.org/classes/classrivet_1_1a/">A</a> negative value means that the information is not available.
+The number of single diffractive nucleon-nucleon collisions where the projectile nucleon is excited.
+A negative value means that the information is not available.

 ### function Nwounded_Nwounded_collisions